 In today's post, we will take a look at the three main types of engine blocks used in internal combustion engines: monoblocks, dry sleeve blocks, and wet sleeve blocks.
 Each of these designs has its pros and cons, which affect their application in different conditions.

-Monoblock – maximum strength
+Monoblock – maximum durability

 A monoblock is a solid structure in which the cylinders are an integral part of the engine block.
-Typically made of ductile iron, they provide exceptional rigidity and resistance to deformation.
+Typically made of ductile iron, they provide exceptional stiffness and resistance to deformation.
 This type of block is particularly popular in diesel engines, where strength and reliability are key.

 Advantages of monoblocks: